emkael/bcdd/doc/README.en.md

 This application provides an alternative to the Deep Finesse double-dummy analysis suggested by BigDeal while attempting print-out of a PBN file that hasn't yet been analyzed.

-Its main features, and advantages, over BigDeal's solution are:
+Its main features, and advantages, over BigDeal's solution (MiniMaxDOS.exe's, to be precise) are:

  * better performance and stability
+ * more consistency
  * ability to batch analyze multiple files
  * export support for both JFR custom DD analysis PBN tags and [standard PBN set of tags](http://www.tistis.nl/pbn/pbn_v21.txt)
  * additional import support for Double Dummy Solver custom `OptimumResult` PBN tag